Favour-123/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that decodes acrostics that use the first letter of each line.
+script that counts the number of directories and sub-directories in the current directory.